8 Fun Christmas Crafts to Do With Your Kids

 - If you wish to, make a loop with the other side of your fishing line and tie together so you can hang it.

-Foam Snowman Ornaments
+Felt Snowman Ornaments

 These make for absolutely adorable ornaments to hang on the tree.
 You can challenge your kids to make them unique, and maybe even put their names on the back with the day so you can remember years later how old your children were when they made it.
+What's really great in our home is the unique way they turn out with a couple toddlers putting them together.

-- Pieces of white foam paper
+- Pieces of white felt paper

-- Small piece of orange foam paper
+- Small piece of orange felt paper

 - Colored buttons